nithyaramakrishnan/data-shield/getting-started.md

 Now that the service is installed on your cluster, you can start protecting your data!
 You can choose to work with the [Enclave Manager UI](/docs/data-shield?topic=data-shield-enclave-manager), or you can choose to use the APIs to [convert](/docs/data-shield?topic=data-shield-convert#converting-images) and [deploy](/docs/data-shield?topic=data-shield-deploying) your applications.

-If you don't have your own image to deploy, try deploying one of the prepackaged {{site.data.keyword.datashield_short}} images or sample apps:
+If you don't have your own image to deploy, try deploying one of the prepackaged Data Shield images or sample apps:

 * [Sample apps](https://github.com/ibm-cloud-security/data-shield-reference-apps){: external}
 * [Examples GitHub repo](https://github.com/fortanix/data-shield-examples/tree/master/ewallet){: external}